lachrymator/RF-Score/rescoring2/README.md

 * |RMSD8 = RMSDmin| = 6
 * |RMSD9 = RMSDmin| = 7

-Therefore, the % of complexes where the pose with the best model 1 score (i.e. the lowest Vina score) also has the lowest RMSD is 93 / 195 = 48%.
+Therefore, the % of complexes where the pose with the best model 1 score also has the lowest RMSD is 93 / 195 = 48%.

-#### For model 2, trained on scheme 1 using the best weight 0.015
+#### For model 2 trained on scheme 1 using the best weight 0.015

 * |RMSD1 = RMSDmin| = 60
 * |RMSD2 = RMSDmin| = 28